 After being injured in an accident, you may be wondering if you are suffering from post-concussion syndrome.
 Here are the symptoms of post-concussion syndrome:

 - Light sensitivity

 - Thinking difficulties

-If you have any of these symptoms after an accident, you may be suffering from post-concussion syndrome and deserve compensation.
+If you have any of these symptoms after an accident in Las Vegas, NV, you may be suffering from post-concussion syndrome and deserve compensation.

 How Do You Identify Post-Concussion Syndrome?